akhilvreddy/agent-tools/README.md

 ## Installation

 1) Clone the repository either:
-- The root of your `/Projects` folder so reusability
+- The root of your `/Projects` folder (for reusability)
-- Inside the repository of your agentic framework
+- Inside the repository of your agentic framework (for single project use)

 ```bash
 git clone https://github.com/yourname/agent-tools.git